-There by the flag, next to an old weathered bench is the Kindred Spirit community mailbox.
+Next to an old weathered bench is the Kindred Spirit community mailbox.
 Inside you’ll find several journals, some pens and the hopes and dreams and grief and pain of the people who have left their innermost thoughts on the pages within.

 “The fact that they do write in there, it’s something within them that makes them do it,” Nesmith says.